Connect with us

 Chelsea vs Liverpool FA Cup Finals details announced

-Chelsea and Liverpool meet in Cup final on Saturday, May 14, with all formalities finalised ahead of the showpiece match next month.
-After securing a spot in the final earlier this month, the Premier League rivals are poised to battle at Wembley Stadium.
+Chelsea and meet in the Cup final on Saturday, May 14, with all formalities finalised ahead of the showpiece match next month.
+After securing a spot in the final earlier this month, the rivals are poised to battle at Stadium.

 While the date has already been confirmed, Thomas Tuchel’s team has also been given some more information.
 The game is due to begin at 4:45 p.m., with Craig Pawson serving as the match referee.
 Here are some details on the upcoming match from Vietnamese sports news platform Vwin.